 The following table shows all newly diagnosed cases by week.

-The following table, updated every Friday, reports a cumulative number of recoveries since the first week of classes of Fall 2020 semester.
+The following table, updated every Friday, reports a cumulative number of recoveries since Jan.
+1, 2021.
 Recoveries refers to individuals who were diagnosed with COVID-19 in the Dickey Health and Wellness Center and/or disclosed to Rapid-Trace, completed the 10-day isolation period, check out as symptom free and not contagious, and completed an exit interview with Rapid-Trace.

 |Population||Recoveries (as of May 7)*|